 » Arriving and departing from Istanbul, Turkey

-You can travel to Istanbul by bus, train, boat or flights, the best option will depend on where you are coming from.
+You can travel to Istanbul by bus, train, boat or flight, the best option will depend on where you are coming from.
 All the major budget airlines fly to Istanbul Airport and Sabiha Airport, Turkish Airlines has good connections from all around the world.
-Also check the flight fares on Skyscanner or Kiwi.com.
+Also, check the flight fares on Skyscanner or Kiwi.com.